unh1nge/comfyui-character-composer/README.md

 ## 🔗 Recommended Stack

 - Model: Qwen-Image-Edit-Rapid-AIO
-- Workflow: Adapted from Phr00t’s pipeline
+- Workflow: Adapted from Phr00t’s pipeline and included it as
+- comfyui-character-composer Qwen workflow.json
 - Node: ComfyUI Character Composer

 This setup combines: